 Beacon Award for Excellence™

-The Beacon Award for Excellence was created by the American Association of Critical Care Nurses (AACN) to acclaim North American inpatient hospital units that utilize evidence-based practices and processes to the outcomes of patients.
-The three levels of designation are tiered to allow units to aim for specific levels over a specific timeframe throughout their journey, levels include: Bronze, Silver, and Gold.
+The American Association of Critical Care Nurses (AACN) created the Beacon Award for Excellence to acclaim North American inpatient hospital units that utilize evidence-based practices and processes to improve patient outcomes.
+The three levels of designation for the Beacon Award are tiered to allow units to aim for specific levels over a specific timeframe throughout their journey; levels include Bronze, Silver, and Gold.
 Units that are recipients of a Gold Beacon Award demonstrate excellence in sustained unit performance and patient outcomes.
 Silver-level recipients demonstrate continuous learning and effective systems to achieve optimal patient care.
 While Bronze-level awardees, demonstrate success in developing, deploying, and integrating unit-based performance criteria for optimal patient outcomes.

 The Beacon Award for Excellence demonstrates to our patients and families superior-quality outcomes and patient satisfaction through the provision of exceptional care.
 Nurses understand that units who have attained the Beacon Award for Excellence demonstrate a supportive, positive, healthy work environment where collaboration between care providers is the norm.

-To date, four units at Orlando Health: the Intensive Care Unit at Orlando Health Dr. P. Phillips Hospital, Trauma Intensive Care Unit and the Trauma Step-down Unit at Orlando Health Orlando Regional Medical Center, and the Neonatal Intensive Care Unit at Arnold Palmer Medical Center have attained their first Silver Beacon Award for Excellence.
-One unit, the Pediatric Intensive Care Unit at Arnold Palmer Hospital for Children has achieved their second Silver Beacon Award.
-Together, these five units make up less than 40 units in the State of Florida that have earned the Beacon Award for Excellence designation.
+To date, one unit at Orlando Health Orlando Regional Medical Center, the Intermediate Critical Care unit received their first Gold Beacon Award for Excellence.
+Five units at Orlando Health: the Intensive Care Unit at Orlando Health Dr. P. Phillips Hospital, the Trauma Intensive Care Unit, Trauma Step-down Unit, the Cardiovascular Intensive Care Unit at Orlando Health Orlando Regional Medical Center, and the Neonatal Intensive Care Unit at Winnie Palmer Hospital for Women and Babies, part of Arnold Palmer Medical Center attained their first Silver Beacon Award for Excellence.
+One unit, the Pediatric Intensive Care Unit at Arnold Palmer Hospital for Children, part of Arnold Palmer Medical Center achieved their second Silver Beacon Award.
+Together, these six inpatient units make up less than 45 inpatient care units that have earned the Beacon Award for Excellence designation in the state of Florida.